CodeYourFuture/CYF-PD/content/blocks/difficult-workplace-conversations/readme.md

       10. You are given a bad performance review.
 You want to talk to someone in your team to get more information and specific feedback on improving your performance.

       *Activities:*

-      * Role-play the conversation as a group (10 min)
+      * Role-play the conversation as a pair (10 min)

       * List your emotions that you associate with that moment whilst doing the activity

       * Discuss with your partner how that conversation could have been better if you could take the emotion out of it.
-(5 min)

       Have one group for each scenario to share their thoughts with the class.
-(15 min)
+(10 min)

+      *Tip for the facilitator:* Make sure all scenarios are used.
 ---